beaMNode/SevenPresso/README.md

 # SevenPresso
-Shot timer and temperature monitoring for espresso machines that lack both
+Universal shot timer and temperature monitoring for espresso machines that lack both

 Currently used hardware:
 - Geekcreit UNO R3